flathub-infra/ide-flatpak-wrapper/README.md

 ### Specifying Config Options

-For this module to work properly, we must specify a minimum of 2 otions - the path to your editor's binary and a name to install the wrapper under:
+For this module to work properly, we must specify a minimum of 2 options - the path to your editor's binary and a name to install the wrapper under:

 ```yaml